-A sound common ground reference (earth ground) is essential for proper operation of the P1AM-100.
-One side of all control circuits and power circuits along with the ground lead, must be properly connected to earth ground (earthing) either by connecting to the incoming power system ground or through a ground rod installed in close proximity to the enclosure.
-This must be a single-point ground (i.e. copper buss bar) for all devices in the enclosure that require an earth ground.
+A sound common ground reference (earth ground) is essential for proper operation of the Productivity® 1000 system.
+One side of all control circuits and power circuits along with the ground lead must be properly connected to earth ground (earthing) either by installing a ground rod in close proximity to the enclosure or by connecting to the incoming power system ground.
+There must be a single-point ground (i.e. copper bus bar) for all devices in the enclosure that require an earth ground.